What is arthritis?

 Who is at risk for arthritis?

-Some risk factors for arthritis that can’t be avoided or changed include:
+Some risk factors for arthritis that can’t be changed include:

 to develop osteoarthritis.